Pip Skid

-Patrick Skene, known professionally as Pip Skid and Wicked Nut, is a Canadian rapper and writer, and one of the most active creative artists at the Vancouver & Winnipeg-based independent hip hop label Peanuts & Corn.
+Patrick Skene, known professionally as Pip Skid and Wicked Nut, is a Canadian rapper, writer, producer, and member of the Vancouver and Winnipeg-based independent hip hop label Peanuts & Corn.
 Skid is known for his distinctive gravel-throated vocals.

 Career

-In the early 1990s Skid was a co-founder of Canadian hip hop group Farm Fresh, and recorded an EP and three albums with that group.
+In the early 1990s, Skid was a co-founder of Canadian hip hop group Farm Fresh, and recorded an EP and three albums with that group.
 He was also a member of other crews such as Fermented Reptile, Hip Hop Weiners, Taking Care of Business, and Break Bread.

-In 2001 Skid took part in the Close To The Coast Festival in Charlottetown, Prince Edward Island.
+In 2001, Skid took part in the Close To The Coast Festival in Charlottetown, Prince Edward Island.